csc-training/high-level-gpu-programming/exercises/sycl/07-jacobi/solution/Readme.md

     593.043  13,040         0.045         0.004         1.044        0.100  [CUDA Unified Memory memcpy HtoD]
       0.066       2         0.033         0.004         0.061        0.041  [CUDA Unified Memory memcpy DtoH]
 ```
+**Note** It seems that the results was not transfered back to cpu.
+This can triggered by accessing the data from CPU.